From Fractionalization to Chiral Topological Superconductivity in a Flat Chern Band: Anomalous Hall metal hole-doping and its pairing instability

 with Hartree and Fock self-energies

-$\bm g=n_1\bm b_1+n_2\bm b_2$ reciprocal lattice vectors and $ \rho_{\bm g}(\bk)=\Lambda_{\bk,\bk+\bm g}$.
+$\G=n_1\bm b_1+n_2\bm b_2$ reciprocal lattice vectors and $ \rho_{\G}(\bk)=\Lambda_{\bk,\bk+\G}$.

-The bandwidth of the dispersion relation $\epsilon(\bk)$~\eqref{quasiparticle_dispersion} of the holes vanishes in the limit of flat quantum geometry, where the PH symmetry is restored.
+The bandwidth of the dispersion relation $\epsilon(\bk)$~\eqref{quasiparticle_dispersion} vanishes in the limit of flat quantum geometry, where the PH symmetry is restored.
 On the other hand, for finite $\k$-dependent quantum metric the quasiparticles $d_{\bk}$ acquire a finite dispersion relation.
-The evolution of the bandwidth $W$ as a function of $K$ is shown in Fig.~\ref{fig:bandwidth}.
-Notice that $W$ vanishes for $K=0$ and grows monotonously with $K$, reflecting the increasing momentun-space inhomogeneity of the quantum geometry.
+The evolution of the bandwidth $W$ as a function of $\mathcal K$ is shown in Fig.~\ref{fig:bandwidth}.

 In Fig.~\ref{fig:metric_induced_dispersion}(a), we plot the interaction-induced dispersion of the ideal band model \eqref{eq:idealbandmodel}.
-The dispersion is highly non-uniform and exhibits a minimum at $\gamma$ and maxima at $\kappa$ and $\kappa'$ of the Brillouin zone.
+The dispersion is highly nonuniform and exhibits a minimum at $\gamma$ and maxima at $\kappa$ and $\kappa'$ of the Brillouin zone.
 There is a close connection between $\epsilon(\bk)$ with $\Tr g(\bk)$~\cite{Abouelkomsan_2023}, shown in Fig.~\ref{fig:metric_induced_dispersion}(b), which can be understood expanding the absolute value of the form factors $|\Lambda_{\bk,\bk+\bq}|^2\approx 1-q_aq_b g_{ab}(\bk)$, where repeated indeces are summed, in the small momentum limit.
-As a result, expanding for $\bp\approx\bk$ and $\bm g=0$ the Hartree and Fock dispersion becomes:
+As a result, expanding for $\bp\approx\bk$ and $\G=0$ the Hartree and Fock dispersion becomes:

 Thus, the induced dispersion relation is characterized by a $\bk$-dependence closely related to the behavior of $-\Tr g(\bk)$~\cite{Abouelkomsan_2023}.
 Maxima of $\Tr g(\bk)$ corresponds to minima of $\epsilon(\bk)$ and viceversa.
 Further expanding Eq.~\eqref{dispersion} around $\gamma$, we find: